splunk/public-o11y-docs/infrastructure/monitor/aws-infra-import.rst

 Be careful when choosing tag names.
 Splunk Observability Cloud only allows alphanumeric characters (lower and upper case latin letters), digits, the underscore ( ``_`` ) and the minus/hyphen ( ``-`` ) symbols.
 Spaces and unsupported characters are replaced by the underscore character.

-Note that these characters are unsupported:
+The following characters are not supported.
+This list is not exhaustive.

 * periods ( ``.`` )
 * colons ( ``:`` )